AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 <!-- Is this solution tested?
 Has it been approved by another developer or SME?
 Are there any risks with us recomending this?-->

-Write custom import modules that use the core Commerce importer as a base and do not import data that affects **[!UICONTROL Category Permissions]**.

 ## Related reading